 2. Add to that with an online course and an audiobook

 3. Getting some friendly sales but not enough income?
-Add to that with a membership site or an upsell system.
+Add to that with a membership site or an up-selling system.
 Try Samcart Basic to help sell, online.
 It’s $19US a month instead of the $99 a month mentioned on their website pricing page.
 I am not an affiliate.

 Remembering your Purpose for Writing a Book